This website requires JavaScript.

 26-Paris-Expo-VUE 05-PAV 2 3 Allee centrale-sans-fleurs-05_0.1.jpg

-Return of Pavilion 8: a pavilion for all events
+Pavilion 8: a pavilion for all events

 Its extensive, partially pillar-free floor space and impressive ceiling height make it an ideal setting for major trade shows and large-scale conferences.